 Juliettes can meet other girls in their area while completing Journeys, earning badges, and learning more about the outdoors, STEM, healthy living, and entrepreneurship at council-sponsored events.
-Service units also offer many events and field trip and service opportunities, which are great ways for Juliettes to meet other Girl Scouts in their area.
+Service units also offer many events which are great ways for Juliettes to meet other Girl Scouts in their area.
 New this year to Girl Scouts River Valleys will be exclusive Juliette Girl Scout virtual meet-ups and programs.

 Help Others Through Community Service

 Part of the Girl Scout Law is to “make the world a better place.”
 Juliettes can work on their own or with their Girl Scout community to carry out this Girl Scout tradition.
 Juliettes can also pass along what they’ve learned, gain leadership skills, and earn special mentoring awards by helping younger Girl Scouts at troop meetings, events, camp, and more.

 Participate in the Girl Scout Cookie Program or the Fall Product Program (Snacks & Magazines sale)

 Just like Girl Scouts in troops, Juliettes can fund their Girl Scout activities while learning business skills like goal-setting, decision-making, money management, people skills, and business ethics when they participate in the Cookie Program or the Fall Product Program (Snacks & Magazines sale).